Introduction: Configuring the Ultimate Prototyping Workspace

 The terrible cable management, especially with the USB hub, is deliberate.
 I need to switch peripherals and move things into odd positions so often that bundling cables would just get in the way.

 Also, if you're building electronics, a high-quality industrial USB hub is critical.
 This one is USB 3.1, provides up to 50W of juice, has isolated ground, and has individually-fused 5V output lines for each port.
 It's expensive, but worth it.
+I bought a StarTech ST7300USBME from Amazon.

 Step 5: The Storage Rack